stephancill/stupid-wallet/CONTRIBUTING.md

     - EIP-1193 provider with basic methods: `eth_requestAccounts` and `eth_accounts`.
     - EIP-6963 provider discovery: announces via `eip6963:announceProvider` and responds to `eip6963:requestProvider`.
     - Communicates with the extension via `window.postMessage` to avoid restricted APIs in the main world.
-  - **Content script (isolated world)**: `safari/Resources/content.js`
+  - **Content script (isolated world)**: built bundle at `safari/Resources/dist/content.iife.js`
+    - Source lives in `web-ui/src/content.tsx` and is bundled via Vite.
-    - Bridge between the injected provider and the background service worker.
+    - Bridges between the injected provider and the background service worker.
-    - Listens for page messages and forwards them via `browser.runtime.sendMessage`.
+    - Presents in-page modals using React + shadcn/ui (Credenza) mounted within a Shadow DOM.
   - **Background (service worker)**: `safari/Resources/background.js`
     - Receives wallet requests and attempts to fetch accounts from native/handler.
     - Currently returns the saved address via native handler or falls back to empty array.